alanbchristie/ra-converter/README.md

 You look up the object's co-ordinate and realise you need to turn your telescope to `5h 16m` (the RA co-ordinate of **Capella**).
-But, as your RA axis is statically calibrated for _midnight_ you can;'t use it directly.
-Instead, you have to adjust the target co-ordinate using the current time (UTC).
+But, as your RA axis is statically calibrated for _midnight_ you can't use it directly.
+Instead, you have to adjust the target co-ordinate using the current time.
-As the axis uses Hours and Minutes as the measurement this is easy.
+As the axis uses hours and minutes as the measurement this is easy.

-If it's 11PM (UTC) add `23h` to your target co-ordinate (`5h 16m`).
+If it's 11PM add `23h` to your target co-ordinate (`5h 16m`).
 This yields the new value `4h 16m`, which is the corrected value for your fixed RA axis.

 Rotate your telescope to `4h 16m` and, with the correct declination (`+45 degrees 59 minutes`) you should be (roughly) centred on **Capella**.

-In summary - what we have here is a handy trick - the rapid location of objects using celestial coordinates without needing to adjust the RA axis!
+In summary - we have a handy trick - the rapid location of objects using celestial coordinates without needing to adjust the RA axis!

 ## Running the software utility